MSci-245-react/project-deliverable-3-eileenerkan/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Note: if the functionality of your page requires additional data, it is sufficient to just include a few samples in your database, e.g. a few links to movie trailers (for point #i) or a few articles  (for point #iii).
 Include a short description on this page of your app, telling us which movies have this additional data, so that we use them to test your app.

+In MyPage component I included a web component which showcases 5 recommended movies based on the submitted Reviews.
+Additonally, I have created a function which generates a random movie based on the list of movies from imbd and asks the user if they have seen it before with Yes or No buttons.
+Based on their reply, this information will be sent to sql into a table I created called watched_movies which has columns of the watchID (using Autoincrement), the movie, and whether the user watched it or not.

 &nbsp;&nbsp;&nbsp;&nbsp;b.
 Under client/src/components/ create a new directory MyPage and save this page as index.js under that directory.

 &nbsp;&nbsp;&nbsp;&nbsp;c.
 Include the MUI Appbar in the `MyPage` page with the links to `Landing`, `Review` and `Search`.